gnotnek/event-booking/README.md

 # Event Booking System

 ## Overview
-This project is an Event Booking System built with Golang.
-It allows users to browse, book, and manage event reservations.
-Its written using onion infrastructure
+This project is an advanced Event Booking System developed using Golang.
+It empowers users to seamlessly browse, book, and manage event reservations with ease.
+The system is architected using the robust onion infrastructure, ensuring a clean separation of concerns and enhanced maintainability.
+With features like user authentication, event search, and an admin panel for event management, this application is designed to provide a comprehensive solution for event organizers and attendees alike.

 ## Features
 - User registration and authentication